inivekin/abosa/abosa.typ

 #image("img/st-damocles-uncrystalline.jpg",width: 100%, height: 100%, fit: "contain")
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 896)[```none
-I cannot tell where I'mm going, beginnings far from my falling in chaos pendulum's hinge-swing with turgid, charted stumbling.
-Still, unit circle circumscribes, sufficiently checks conforming, no variance in time describes, all in all, a stalled transforming.
-My breakin down was overdue,
-the parts constituent decry,
-the suffering they did accrue
-from rules emergent they go by.
-I understand, though it bores me, the complex falls back to the start.
-I know the plan, I need not be until last atom's pulled apart.
 Quartz substrate in jerk and spasm of piezoelectric tensions, excess with enthusiasm,